TriumphLLC/Blend4Web/deploy/doc/en/_sources/workflow.txt

     :backlinks: entry

 Developing any product is a creative process with many participants who have different skills and experience.
-However no matter how complex it is and what is the target it's always possible to separate the production stage in which the bulk of assets and source code is authored.
+However, no matter how complex it is and what is the target it's always possible to separate the production stage in which the bulk of assets and source code is authored.